Frieza

-Despite not appearing until the manga's second half, Frieza is widely considered to be the most iconic villain from the Dragon Ball franchise, since he effectively serves as the catalyst of many of the events depicted in the story, due to the destruction of the Saiyan homeworld Planet Vegeta at his hands and Goku's arrival on Earth and subsequent conflicts with Raditz, Nappa and Vegeta.
-Frieza later appears as the primary villain in the theatrical film Dragon Ball Z: Resurrection 'F' and as a recurring character in Dragon Ball Super.
+Despite not appearing until the manga's second half, Frieza is widely considered to be the most iconic and popular villain in Dragon Ball, and the archenemy of Goku – since he effectively catalyzes many of the events depicted in the story, due to the destruction of the Saiyan homeworld Planet Vegeta at his hands and Goku's arrival on Earth and subsequent conflicts with Raditz, Nappa and Vegeta.
+Frieza later appears as the primary villain in the 2015 film Dragon Ball Z: Resurrection 'F' and as a recurring character in Dragon Ball Super.

 Creation and conception

 Frieza, a broker who forcibly takes over planets to resell them, often rendering the planet's population extinct first, was created around the time of the Japanese economic bubble and was inspired by real estate speculators, whom Toriyama called the "worst kind of people."
 Toriyama purposely does not draw bad guys so unscrupulous that it affects one psychologically, although he admits Frieza is close.
-Therefore, he paid special attention to how Frieza spoke; because villains typically speak rudely, he gave him polite speech making for an unsettling contrast with his cruelty.
+Therefore, he paid special attention to how Frieza spoke; because villains typically speak rudely, he gave him polite speech, making for an unsettling contrast with his cruelty.
 The character's name is a pun on freezer, and because of this, his minions and the members of the Ginyu Force are named after fruits and dairy products, items one would normally put in a refrigerator.
 The Shenlong Times issue #2, a bonus pamphlet given to some buyers of the Daizenshuu 2: Story Guide guidebook, says that Frieza was modeled after Toriyama's editor at the time, Yū Kondō.

 Toriyama had the idea to bring Frieza back while attending a concert by the metal band Maximum the Hormone.
 It came to him while watching them perform their 2008 song "F", which is about the fictional character.

 Frieza possesses a variety of forms, each one being quite different and more powerful from the previous ones.
 It is implied that Frieza's fourth form is actually his basic one, with the other three being transformations that suppress his power in order to conserve it, while the fifth one unleashes his true power.
 Toriyama revealed that he did not think to have Frieza transform until about midway through.
 He said he has a habit of making characters gradually more tough and complex-looking, until finally making them very sleek, as it is a pain to draw them if their appearance is too complex.
 The author confirmed this is why Frieza's third and most intricate form is only shown for a short time, and joked that three transformations might be one too many.